Cooliebruv/Ebbbs/README.md

 - Ebbb amalgamation, where basic Ebbbs can fuse to form the bigger Ebbbs that are seen in the mod.
 - Original code, that isn't stolen from other mods

+## How to download

+- Click on "Code"
+- "Download ZIP"
+- Extract in your mod folder